Testing Shell Commands with the Crystal CLI

 .

-Ensuring Only Stubbed Calls
+Ensuring Only Stubbed Calls#ensuring-only-stubbed-calls

 This section ensures that the runner is only called with objects it knows about.
 Currently, it builds an Expectation